-The Federal Housing Administration (FHA) was established in the 1930s to address the widespread and catastrophic foreclosures, defaults, and bankruptcies caused by the stock market crash and subsequent Great Depression during the period.
+The Federal Housing Administration (FHA) was established in the 1930s to address the widespread and catastrophic foreclosures, defaults, and bankruptcies caused by the stock market crash and subsequent Great Depression.

-Today, the FHA and the loans they offer are basically major IOUs to a lender on an individual’s behalf, with the FHA taking on the responsibility of repaying the debt should the borrower fail to pay.
-It doesn’t remove the borrower from obligation, but it makes it a lot easier for individuals to take out a loan and purchase a home in a situation where, otherwise, he or she would be unable to secure a home loan.
+Today, the FHA and the loans they offer are basically major IOUs to a lender on an individual’s behalf.
+The FHA takes on the responsibility of repaying the debt should the borrower fail to pay.
+It doesn’t remove the borrower from obligation.
+However, it makes it a lot easier for individuals to take out a loan and purchase a home in a situation where, otherwise, he or she would be unable to secure a home loan.

 Benefits of FHA Loans

 Another benefit comes with assumable FHA loans.
 Buyers can assume someone else’s FHA loan, simply picking up in the repayment process where the previous borrower left off.
-The practice might enable the assuming borrower to reap the benefits of lower interest rates if the loan was originated during a time when interest rates were substantially lower than at the time the loan was assumed.
-Under such circumstances, if the buyer needed to obtain a new mortgage, it would come with a higher interest rate and correspondingly higher mortgage payments.
+This practice might enable the assuming borrower to reap the benefits of lower interest rates if the loan was originated during a time when interest rates were substantially lower than at the time the loan is assumed.
+If the buyer needed to obtain a new mortgage, it would come with a higher interest rate and correspondingly higher mortgage payments.